 We had quite a bit of drama in the Cromwell household this week.
 On Sunday, we were walking the neighborhood and suddenly a little white Chihuahua was following us.
 Of course our daughter couldn’t go home without pouring her love all over that dog.
 He instantly attached himself to her and basically wouldn’t leave.

 I was determined to NOT adopt this dog.
 My wife can’t stand these tiny not-a-dog’s (as she calls them).
 Plus we have two cats that he’d make life a living hell for, and two chickens he’d probably love to make his dinner.
-So he had to go.
+Also, I’m allergic to dander, but that’s nothing the best allergy mask for running couldn’t handle.
+But the dog had to go.

 Our daughter begged, but just to the limit.
 She was actually really good and understanding that we couldn’t keep him.
 That didn’t stop her from naming him Finn, and spending every breath of her day with him.
 I put signs out, put an ad on Craigslist, and hoped and prayed the owner would show up by morning.